Girls Who Drive.

 One way to be early is to pack your bags the night before.

-In your bag, you should have all the documents you need including your ID card and driver’s permit.
-This may vary by country and state, so be sure to do your research.
+In your bag, you should have all the documents you need, including your ID card and driver’s permit.

 4. Wind down

-After preparing everything, take time to wind down and relax.
-The goal of this step is to calm you down and get rid of any anxiety or fear about the upcoming exam.
+The goal of this step is to calm you down and reduce any anxiety or fear about the upcoming exam.

-How can I relax the night before my driving test?
+If you’re wondering, ‘How can I relax the night before my driving test? you’re not alone.

-There are many activities people consider ‘relaxing’, but aren’t really.
+However, there are many activities people consider ‘relaxing’, but aren’t really.

 Let’s face it, not everything we do during our leisure time brings genuine relaxation.
-Yet, on the eve of your test, real relaxation is what you’re after.
+Yet, on the eve of your driving test, real relaxation is what you’re after.

-This means staying away from intense video games, loud music, dramatic videos and even avoiding some triggering conversations.
+This means staying away from intense video games, loud music, dramatic videos, and even avoiding some triggering conversations.

 5. Set an alarm